Baron Wolman

-Early photographic career
+Early career

-A graduate of Northwestern University, where he studied philosophy, Wolman's professional photographic career began in West Berlin in the 1960s while stationed with U.S. Army military intelligence.
+Wolman graduated from Northwestern University, where he studied philosophy.

+His professional photographic career began in West Berlin in the 1960s, while stationed with U.S. Army military intelligence.
 From Berlin he sold his first photographic essay, images of life behind the then-new Berlin Wall.
-He then decided to become a photo-journalist.
-After his discharge he moved from Germany to Los Angeles and then to San Francisco then to New Mexico.
+He sold a photo of the building of the wall to the Columbus Dispatch for $50.
+He decided to become a photo-journalist.
+After his discharge he moved from Germany to Los Angeles, then to San Francisco, and then to New Mexico.

-Rolling Stones chief photographer
+Rolling Stone

-It was in San Francisco, in April, 1967, that Wolman, then 30, met a 21-year-old Cal Berkeley student and freelance writer named Jann Wenner.
-Wolman had been photographing rock bands and Wenner had plans to form a new kind of music periodical with San Francisco Chronicle music writer, Ralph Gleason.
+In San Francisco, in April, 1967, Wolman, age 30, met a 21-year-old Cal Berkeley student and freelance writer named Jann Wenner.
+Wolman had been photographing rock bands, and Wenner had plans to form a new kind of music periodical with San Francisco Chronicle music writer Ralph Gleason.
 Wolman agreed to join the new periodical, Rolling Stone, and work for free.
 He also insisted on ownership of all the photographs he took for Rolling Stone, giving the magazine unlimited use of the images.
 Wolman began working for Rolling Stone from its first issue, and continued for another three years.
-Because of Wolman's virtually unlimited access to his subjects, his photographs of Janis Joplin, the Rolling Stones, Frank Zappa, the Who, Jimi Hendrix, Joan Baez, Iggy Pop, Pink Floyd, Bob Dylan, the Grateful Dead, Phil Spector, Jim Morrison, Ike & Tina Turner, Peter Rowan, and other musicians were the graphic centerpieces of Rolling Stones layout.
+Because of his virtually unlimited access to his subjects, his photographs of Janis Joplin, the Rolling Stones, Frank Zappa, the Who, Jimi Hendrix, Joan Baez, Iggy Pop, Pink Floyd, Bob Dylan, the Grateful Dead, Phil Spector, Jim Morrison, Ike & Tina Turner, Peter Rowan, and other musicians were the graphic centerpieces of Rolling Stones layout.